civican/legisinfo/42-1/bills/C-97/bill_text.md

     persons who are members of vulnerable groups;

-    persons with lived experience of housing need, as well as those with lived experience of homelessness; and
+    persons with lived experience of housing need, as well as those with lived experience of homelessness;

-    persons who reflect the diversity of Canadian society.
+    persons who reflect the diversity of Canadian society; and

+    persons who have expertise in human rights.

   **(4)** The members of the Council who are appointed by the Minister perform their duties and functions on the Council on a part-time basis.